The curriculum of Software Engineering is designed to form T-shaped, full-stack software engineers.

 6. Master’s seminar (6 ECTS)

-- At UT you can choose the Seminar on Enterprise Software (parts 1 and 2; each seminar has 3 ECTS each)
+- At UT you can choose once the Seminar on Enterprise Software (any part is ok; will only be offered in spring) and one regular (research) seminar - each seminar has 3 ECTS.

 - At TalTech you can choose Master Seminar I & II (each seminar has 3 ECTS)